PlatONnetwork/platon-tester/README.md

 ## Data Formats

-Ethereum tester uses two formats for data.
+Platon tester uses two formats for data.

-* The *normal* format is the data format the is expected as input arguments to all `EthereumTester` methods as well as the return types from all method calls.
+* The *normal* format is the data format the is expected as input arguments to all `PlatonTester` methods as well as the return types from all method calls.
 * The *canonical* format is the data format that is used internally by the backend class.

-Ethereum tester enforces strict validation rules on these formats.
+Platon tester enforces strict validation rules on these formats.

 ### Canonical Formats